nicholasdunbar/transitionsJS/README.md

 This is to give you an idea of how the basic code looks.
 Check out the JSFiddle examples above for an example of a full set up.

+Some people call these "parallax" scrollers but in the truest sense of the word paralax is a very specific visual effect.
+I only mention it here so that there are more keywords in this description to help you find what your looking for from google.